 To Recap

 There are a few potential causes for Honda Accord burning oil, but the most common is a faulty Oil Pressure Sensor.
-If you have recently had your car serviced and the mechanic found an issue with your oil pressure sensor, it may be worth having it replaced as this is usually one of the easiest fixes.
+If you have recently had your car serviced and the mechanic found an issue with your oil pressure sensor, it may be worth having it replaced, as this is usually one of the easiest fixes.

 Other causes of Honda Accord burning oil can include dirty or clogged filters, warped valve stems, or worn piston rings.
 In each case, taking care of the problem will fix the smoking engine noise and improve fuel economy.